njahn82/rev_flip_results/results.md

 ![](results_files/figure-docx/unnamed-chunk-3-1.png)<!-- -->

-### Research Question 2: How many articles did these journals publish between 2000 and 2018?
+#### b) How many articles did these journals publish between 2000 and 2018?

-To obtain the journal publication volume, we retrieved all articles indexed in Crossref from 2000 onward.
-Articles metadata from 136 journals were registered with Crossref, representing 89% of our sample.
-These journals published 190,681 articles between 2000 and 2018.
-Table presents summary statistics for the average yearly publication volume.
-Figure presents the average yearly journal volume.
-They show that the size of the journals in terms of the yearly article volume varies considerably, ranging from 10 to 638.
-Half of the journals studied published 57 or less articles per year.
+To obtain the journal publication volume, we retrieved the metadata for all articles indexed in Crossref from the year 2000 onwards.
+Specifically, Crossref provided the metadata for 136 out of 152 journals (89% of our sample).
+Our analysis shows that between 2000 and 2018, these journals published 190,681 articles, yet the yearly article volume varies considerably (see Figure 4), ranging from 10 to 638 with half of the journals publishing 57 or fewer articles per year (see Table 1).

 Table: Summary statistics of yearly average publication volume per reverse flip journals.
 Publication volume for 142 journals was obtained using Crossref.